llvll/motionml/README.md

 The accelerometer data is based on the following public dataset from UCI: https://archive.ics.uci.edu/ml/datasets/Dataset+for+ADL+Recognition+with+Wrist-worn+Accelerometer

-This IP[y] Notebook performs a step-by-step execution of *'motion_rec_demo.py'* file with extra comments.

 Dynamic Time Warping (DTW) and K-Nearest Neighbors (KNN) algorithms for machine learning are used to demonstrate labeling of the varying-length sequences with accelerometer data.
 Such algorithms can be applied to time series classification or other cases, which require matching / training sequences with unequal lengths.